You remember the margarine that calls itself, “I Can’t Believe It’s Not Butter”?

 “No, this is a veggie burger,” the crime partner insisted.

-I double checked with our waitress.
-She affirmed.
+I double checked with the internet.
+The internet affirmed.

 “And it’s vegan?”
 I asked.
 I haven’t been an apostate all these years to start believing now.